uoitsci/pi-labs/content/lab/binary.md

 y = x >> 2
 {{< /highlight >}}

-Now `y` constains the value of `x` shifted two positions to the right.
+Now `y` contains the value of `x` shifted two positions to the right.

 ## Testing for bits in python
 To test for different bits in python you can use the combination of the shift operator and the and operator.
-If you want to test if the bit in the i-th possition (from right to left counting form 0) you can do:
+If you want to test if the bit in the i-th position (from right to left counting form 0) you can do:

 {{< highlight python >}}
 (x >> i) & 1
 {{< /highlight >}}

-The result of the above operation will be 1 if the bit in the i-th possition has value 1, zero otherwise.
+The result of the above operation will be 1 if the bit in the i-th position has value 1, zero otherwise.

-# Representing binary numbers with LED on the RaspberryPi
+# Representing binary numbers with LED on the Raspberry Pi
-We are going to do a fun excersise.
+We are going to do a fun exercise.
 Lets create a circuit with 3 LEDs representing each one a bit in a binary number of size 3, and increment that number every second.
 The circuit would be the following:

 {{%img src="/images/binary.png"%}}